reem-shaikh/70DaysOfCode/README.md

 12-11 assignment
 Landing page (and a form)
-(refresh the page once or twice, I've added a video in the bg of second page, takes some time to load) https://reem-shaikh.github.io/Geekster-/main/12-11/assignment.html
+(note:refresh the page once or twice, I've added a video in the bg of second page, takes some time to load) https://reem-shaikh.github.io/Geekster-/main/12-11/assignment.html